 Typically, the first question I get asked when working with someone for the first time is: "Do you have a medical background?"
 The answer is no. I have spent most of my life making my living as a musician and an entrepeneur.
 I have played the trombone for 20 years and have performed all across the country with artists of all genres.
-I am originally from St. Louis, MO and am the middle child to two incredible parents and succesful business owners.
-Currently, I live in Nashville, TN and I make my living at night performing 4 - 5 shows a week.
-I spend 6 - 8 hours every day working for my organization and for the people of Puerto Rico whom I have fallen in love with.
+I am originally from St. Louis, MO and am the middle child to two incredible parents and successful business owners.
+I left my hometown in 2013 for Nashville, TN in an effort to build a career as a trombone player.

-In 2015 I left Nashville, TN and moved to the Florida Keys (Summerland Key) in order to build a new and exciting life for my wife and I. After splitting with my wife in August of 2016, I moved away from the Florida Keys in early 2017, roughly 8 months before the disaster caused by Hurricane Irma.
+In 2015 I left Nashville, TN and moved to the Florida Keys (Summerland Key) in order to build a new and exciting life for my wife and I performing music and growing a profitable entertainment company.
+Only one year later, in August of 2016, my wife and I split and I found myself down to my last $200 dollars.
+I made a difficult decision to leave the entertainment company I built and a beautiful community I fell in love with.
+I moved away from the Florida Keys in early 2017, roughly 8 months before the disaster caused by Hurricane Irma.

 Hurricane Irma made landfall on September 10, 2017 and made a direct hit on my former community called the Lower Keys.
 I was terrified for my friends and what they were enduring and quickly decided to drive to the Keys to help in any way I could.
 Before I could hit the road I was recruited by a former Military professional of 30 years to take on a role of coordinating search and rescue (SAR) teams, supplies, and resources to provide disaster relief.
 In the first two days of working my team and I succesfully landed and distributed 30,000 lbs of supplies to 6 different islands of the Lower Keys.
 It was after these first two days that I knew I found a new calling for myself and I decided that I was going to go wherever this would lead me with no questions asked.
 I continued to work 24 hours a day for the next two weeks and just when I thought my work was coming to an end, Hurricane Maria came about.